ygimenez/Pagination-Utils/README.md

 ## Feedback

-If you have any issues using this library, feel free to create a new issue on this repository and I'll review it as soon as possible!
+If you have any issues using this library, feel free to create a new issue or contact me on [my server](https://discord.com/invite/9sgkzna) and I'll review it as soon as possible!